jn89b/lit_review/uavs/application_of_uas_delph_study.md

   - Capability to sense environment and avoid obstacles
 - Human machine interaction:
-  - Better way to interact with UAS versus keyboards,mice and joysticks Machine learning (ML)–artificial intelligence (AI) recognized the increasing role of AI/ML in the modern data analysis, especially under complexity and time constraints commonly found in aerial operations
+  - Better way to interact with UAS versus keyboards,mice and joysticks
+- **Machine learning (ML)–artificial intelligence (AI) recognized the increasing role of AI/ML in the modern data analysis, especially under complexity and time constraints commonly found in aerial operations**
 - Data links
+- Mission Planning

 ## What are the emerging technologies